"Swiss Archives of Neurology, Psychiatry and Psychotherapy" is an internationally peer-reviewed journal.

 Manuscripts should not exceed 5 pages (about 2200 characters per page, with spacing), including abstract, key words, references, figure legends, and tables.

-Letters should not exceed two pages (about 2200 characters per page, with spacing), including illustrations, references, and tables.
+Letters should not exceed two pages (about 2200 characters per page, with spacing).

 Book reviews should not exceed one page (2200 characters, with spacing).

 Authorshipcredit should be based only on (1) substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; (2) drafting the article or revising it critically for important intellectual content; and (3) final approval of the version to be published.
 Conditions 1, 2, and 3 must all be met.